 FOR THE TACOS

-	In a pan, melt some ghee (clarified butter) with a clove or two of garlic and let it simmer for about 2 minutes until aromatic.
+- In a pan, melt some butter in with the oil and with a clove or two of garlic and let it simmer on low for about 3-5 minutes until aromatic.

 - Preheat grill on high.
 Toss about 2 tbsp of the garlic butter into the bowl of lobster tail meat and toss.
 Squeeze in some lemon juice and place on the grill.